Azure/azure-sdk-for-net/doc/Data Plane Code Generation/DeveloperDrivenEvolution.md

     }
 }
 ```
+## Implement the method
-**Call the protocol method and map returned raw response to model.** You could call the protocol method inside your convenience method and map the returned raw response to model.
+You could call the protocol method inside your convenience method and map the returned raw response to model.
 See different scenarios and corresponding examples below.

-## Improve a GET method that returns raw JSON to return a model
+### Implement GET method

 **Generated code before (Generated/MetricsAdvisorClient.cs):**
 ``` C#